mementum/backtrader/docs/operating.rst

 A Strategy (derived) class
 **************************

+.. note:: Before going on and for a more simplified approach, please check the
+	  *Signals* section of the documentation if subclassing a strategy is not wished.

 The goal of anyone using the platform is backtesting the data and this is done inside a Strategy (derived class).